Gas Leaf Blower Ban in US States and Cities

 Michigan

-Michigan has seen a couple of cities make strides towards banning gas-powered leaf blowers.
-Detroit and Ann Arbor are among the cities where local governments are considering or have enacted regulations.
+Michigan has seen several cities make strides toward banning gas-powered leaf blowers.
+Detroit and Ann Arbor are cities where local governments consider or have enacted regulations.

-• Ann Arbor: The city has implemented a ban on gas-powered leaf blowers as part of its environmental strategy.
-Violations will cause $100 for the first offense and $250 for the next offense.
-Gas leaf blowers can still be used from October through May but will be completely prohibited by January 2028 under a four-year phaseout.
+• Ann Arbor: The city has banned gas-powered leaf blowers as part of its environmental strategy.
+Violations will cause $100 for the first offense and $250 for the subsequent offense.
+Gas leaf blowers can still be used from October through May but will be prohibited entirely by January 2028 under a four-year phaseout.

 • East Grand Rapids: Commissioners are looking for community feedback.